inrupt/artifact-generator/README.md

 ## Configuring options using the YAML file

-Once you initialized the config file with `node index.js init`, you can edit it to add information about the artifacts you want to generate and the vocabularies you want to use.
+Once you've created a YAML configuration file using `node index.js init`, you can add information about the artifacts you want to generate, and the vocabularies you want to use.

 ### Artifacts information

-Information about each artifact is an object in the list `artifactToGenerate`.
+Each artifact to generate (e.g. Java JAR, NPM module, etc.) is configured individually as an entry in the `artifactToGenerate` list.

-- Options shared among **all programming languages**:
+- Options shared across **all programming languages**:
   - Mandatory:
     - `programmingLanguage`: Supported values `Java`, `Javascript`
     - `artifactVersion`: The version of the generated artifact.
-Be aware that versionning policies differ depending on the package manager (e.g. npm does not allow republication of the same version, while maven does)
+Be aware that versioning policies differ depending on the package manager (e.g. NPM does not allow re-publication of the same version, while maven does)
-    - `litVocabTermVersion`: The version of the library upon which vocabularies are built.
+    - `litVocabTermVersion`: The version of the library upon which the generated vocabularies will depend
     - `artifactFolderName`: Name of the folder in which the artifacts are stored, child of the output folder of the generation process
-    - `handlebarsTemplate`: Template used to generate the source files from the vocabulary data.
+    - `handlebarsTemplate`: Template used to generate the source files from the vocabulary data
     - `sourceFileExtension`: Extension added to the generated source files
   - Optional
-    - `languageKeywordsToUnderscore`: List of terms defined by the vocabulary that are keywords of the target language
+    - `languageKeywordsToUnderscore`: List of terms defined by the vocabulary that are keywords of the target language, and which will generate corresponding constant names prefixed with an underscore to prevent compiler errors.'
     - `repository`: Artifact repository to which the artifacts may be published.
     - `gitRepository`: Address of the git repository.
 - **Language-specific** options